top of page

 Method

-Place the whole chicken thighs, chopped pumpkin and zucchini, and whole cloves of garlic (with skin on) in a baking tray.
-Drizzle with olive oil and then sprinkle in the spices (ground cumin, ground coriander seed, and garam masala) and rub to coat the vegetables and chicken.
+Place chopped pumpkin and zucchini, and whole cloves of garlic (with skin on) in a baking tray.
+Drizzle with olive oil and then sprinkle in the spices (ground cumin, ground coriander seed, ground paprika and garam masala) and rub to coat the vegetables.

-Serve with rice or mashed potato or some sauteed greens.
+Serve with rice, mashed potato or some sauteed greens.

-You can adjust the texture of the dish to suit your baby's stage of development and mode of feeding, eg puree, mash, or baby-led weaning.
+You can adjust the texture of the dish to suit your baby's stage of development and mode of feeding, eg puree, mash, or baby-led weaning, being sure to avoid any cubes of chicken, which may be a choking risk.
+For more on how to safely serve a variety of whole foods and family meals to your baby, check out my starting solids guide.

 Recent Posts